5 Winter Adventures in Chequamegon-Nicolet National Forest’s Lakewood Area

 If you don’t already have a snowmobile, or if you aren’t familiar with local trails, snowmobiling can seem like a difficult thing to try.
 But it doesn’t have to be.

-Here in the Chequamegon-Nicolet National Forest, you’ll find one of the state’s only guided snowmobile tours, provided by Northwoods Powersports Adventures.
+Here in the Chequamegon-Nicolet National Forest, you’ll find one of the state’s only guided snowmobile tours, provided by the Northwoods Powersports Adventures Crandon location.
 They do equipment rentals too!
 The tour takes you through scenic pine forest (keep your eyes peeled for wildlife) and even across lakes frozen solid.

 The area is home to hundreds of miles of snowmobile trails, and you can ride right up to many local dining and lodging businesses along them.